Production Manager Services France

 French Labor & Insurance Expertise

-UPMs with deep knowledge of Code du travail, convention collective, social charges, and French production insurance needs that global shoots must handle.
+Our UPMs know the Code du travail, convention collective, and social charges.
+They also know the French production insurance needs that global shoots must meet.

 02.